 On the other hand, Popular Mechanics writers are probably like doctors.
-Only surgery and pharmaceuticals are acceptable paths to wellness, or at least less sickness, and anything else is dismissed as Hooey.
+Only surgery and pharmaceuticals are acceptable paths to wellness and anything else is dismissed as Hooey.
 A Hooey Lovers sea cruise would be fun.
 I suspect the journalist who wrote the article thinks all conspiracy theories are hooey, but that could be the voices telling me that in in my head.
 They’re always insinuating themselves.

 The conspiracy enthusiasts paid three grand, not including airfare and beverages, to be on this cruise, even though I heard from my voices you could get it cheaper with another travel agency.

-Most of them were laid up with sea sickness.
+Most of the Enthusiasts were laid up with sea sickness.
+Coincidence?

-Coinky dink?
 I don’t think so.
-Many enthusiasts were too sick to attend many of the lectures.
+Many were too sick to attend most of the lectures.
 Where did the rough seas come from?
 I don’t believe rough seas just pop up out nowhere.
 Uh-uh.
 (Keep in mind I’m the first to hatch this theory, so when you start buying some book or tee shirt, remember that.)

 The cruisers didn’t know or care who was in their rooms.
 They just wanted to be safe from surveillance.
 No one was watching them, but try telling them that.
 No one wants to see the intimate moments of a conspiracy theory enthusiast.

-Their spouse will then be able to empty the joint bank account and sell the house with ‘their permission’, meaning they’ll be able to sign their spouse’s name perfectly.
+The spouse will then be able to empty the joint bank account and sell the house with ‘their permission’, meaning they’ll be able to sign their spouse’s name perfectly.
 It’s all very complicated, and I’d advise you to not think about it too much.

 Just like in the documentary, Men in Black.